Noel Thomas Jr.

-Noel Thomas Jr. (born September 18, 1994) is a gridiron football wide receiver who is currently a free agent.
-He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+Noel Thomas Jr. (born September 18, 1994) is an American former professional football wide receiver who played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at University of Connecticut.
-He has also been a member of the Detroit Lions (NFL).
+He was also a member of the Detroit Lions of the National Football League.

-High school
+Early life

 Thomas was named New England Preparatory School Athletic Council Class C All-New England and MSG Varsity's Connecticut Player of the Year as a wide receiver, running back and quarterback his senior year for his father's NEPSAC Class C championship St. Lukes team.

 College career

 Thomas finished his career at UConn setting the school's single season receptions record with 100 catches for 1,179 yards in 2016.
 His 8.3 receptions per game was fifth in the nation and third in the AAC.
 Thomas' 183 career receptions was fourth most in school history.
 His 2,235 yards was eighth most.